bpucker/MybMonday/README.md

 > **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Genome-wide analysis of MYBs in banana (Musa acuminata) revealed the large size of this gene family including 285 R2R3-MYBs #MybMonday (details: https://bit.ly/3jplE0D & https://bit.ly/3kAW0Fx)

 An investigation by [Pucker et al., 2020](https://doi.org/10.1371/journal.pone.0239275) identified 285 R2R3-MYBs as well as several MYBs of other categories.
+These MYB genes were studied with respect to genomic position, gene structure and specific gene expressions patterns.
+Gene functions were predicted based on knowledge about previously characterized orthologs.